nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 ### Debug / Info

-This section indicates if the *LoopFollow* app entries match the Shared Secret in the Trio phone and contain valid Apple Push Notification Values.
-If all rows are not filled out, the settings need to be updated.

-If you are sure you filled everything in properly when configuring, but have empty rows in the Debug / Info screen, the most likely problem is the default profile is not coming from Trio.
-See [Update Profile](#update-profile).
-If you took those steps and still have missing rows, return to [Configure *LoopFollow* Trio Remote Control](#configure-loopfollow-trio-remote-control) and try again.

-Refer to the graphic in the [Guardrails](#guardrails) section to view an example when the Shared Secret and APNS values have not been entered.
+This section indicates if *Trio* has uploaded required information to *Nightscout*.

 The graphic below shows a properly configured *LoopFollow* when the Trio app was built using the Browser Build method.

 ![shows credentials entered into loopfollow are correct](img/lf-trc-debug-blurred.png){width="300"}
 {align=center}

+If you have empty rows in the Debug / Info screen, the most likely problem is the default profile is not coming from Trio.
+See [Update Profile](#update-profile).
+If you took those steps and still have missing rows, return to [Configure *LoopFollow* Trio Remote Control](#configure-loopfollow-trio-remote-control) and try again.

 - - -